 As I mentioned in my previous blog, high blood sugar slows down the mind while causing the synapses to fire improperly.
 The higher one’s blood sugar levels rise, the lower the ability to utilize defense mechanisms, causing a person who is living with diabetes, to become increasingly emotional.

-The symptoms of high blood sugars are also similar to depression and causes disinterest of one’s surroundings and their loved ones.
+The symptoms of high blood sugars are also similar to depression and cause disinterest of one’s surroundings and their loved ones.
 This may leave your loved one feeling unwanted.

 So make sure to explain to your loved ones at the beginning of a relationship what happens to you when your blood sugar levels are high.
 Then you need to be aware and check your blood sugar when feeling disinterested or depressed.
 Lastly, make sure to tell your loved one when your blood sugar is out of range so they can be of help.
 Maybe you will even avoid a few pointless arguments along the way.

-Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist.
-His private practice, located in New York City and is also available via Skype.
-LeBow, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.
+Eliot LeBow, LCSW, CDE, is a diabetes-focused psychotherapist, who has been living with type 1 diabetes since 1977, treats the many diverse cognitive, behavioral, and emotional needs of people living with type 1 and type 2 diabetes.

 All the advice included in this blog is therapeutic in nature and should not be considered medical advice.
 Before making any changes to your diabetes maintenance program, please consult with your primary physician or endocrinologist.